Baune8D/AspNetWebpack-Template/README.md

 # AspNetCoreWebpack

-This project is a template for using ASP.NET Core with Webpack and ES6 Modules
+This project is a template for using ASP.NET Core with Webpack and ES6 Modules.
+This architecture allows you to use the power of Webpack with any type of ASP.NET Core project.
+It can easily be extended to support eg, TypeScript, Vue.js or whatever else you want.

 This template implements the following front-end features:
 * ES transpiling (Using Babel)